Tickets for the Van Gogh Museum in Amsterdam must be bought online in advance — tickets are no longer sold at the museum itself.

 The best times to visit the Van Gogh Museum are right at opening (try to finish a visit before 11 am) and late afternoon (enter after 15:00).
 The museum is very busy from around 11:00 to 15:00, especially on weekends and during vacations.
 Friday evenings are often lively with musical programs.

-The Van Gogh Museum is at the heart of Amsterdam’s Museum District – the Stedelijk Museum (modern art), MOCO with Banksy Exhibition, and Rijksmuseum are in the immediate vicinity, as are Vondel Park, the Zuiderbad swimming pool, and the ever popular Heineken Experience.
+The Van Gogh Museum is at the heart of Amsterdam’s Museum District.
+The Stedelijk Museum (modern art), MOCO with Banksy Exhibition, and Rijksmuseum are in the immediate vicinity.
+Other nearby sights are Vondel Park, the Zuiderbad swimming pool, and the ever-popular Heineken Experience.

-The second-largest Vincent van Gogh collection in the world is in the Kröller-MĂĽller Museum in Otterlo – around an hour to the east of Amsterdam — day-trip tours are available in the high season.
+The second-largest Vincent van Gogh collection in the world is in the Kröller-MĂĽller Museum in Otterlo.
+It is around an hour to the east of Amsterdam — day-trip tours are available in the high season.